“This wouldn’t have been possible if I never found your blog. Thanks Pat!”

 2) How did you create the application and how much did it cost to build?

 I followed your suggestion to use Elance.
 I had never outsourced anything before but you had great experiences using it.
 I also bought the book you recommended.
 It gave me a blueprint of step by step what I needed to do from an absolute beginners point of view.
+(Editor’s Note: As of 2015, Elance has combined with oDesk to create Upwork.
+The links below still work, but the company name has changed.)

 In January 2011, I posted my job on Elance.
 I had proposals from $730 to $4000.
 I couldn’t understand how there could be such a huge difference.
 I pretty quickly eliminated the ones that sent a proposal without emailing me about more specifics about the app.